itsgeorgema/chessbot-bopsi/rules.md

 ## Objective

-The objective of ACM Chess is to **Capture** your opponent’s King while following the modified board and piece movements.
+ **Capture** your opponent’s King while following the modified board and piece movements.

 ## Piece Movements